 The items described in (a) through (d) of this Section 1.1 are hereinafter collectively referred to as the “Property”.

 1.2 PURCHASE PRICE.
-The purchase price to be paid by Purchaser to Seller for the sale and conveyance of the Premises is Nine Hundred Fifty Thousand and Zero Dollars ($950,000.00), which is payable to Seller at the closing of the transaction contemplated hereby (the “Closing”) by wire transfer of immediately available funds.
+The purchase price to be paid by Purchaser to Seller for the sale and conveyance of the Premises and the Property is Nine Hundred Fifty Thousand and Zero Dollars ($950,000.00), which is payable to Seller at the closing of the transaction contemplated hereby (the “Closing”) by wire transfer of immediately available funds.

 1.3 EARNEST MONEY DEPOSIT.
 It is a condition precedent to the effectiveness of this Agreement that upon the execution of this Agreement by the Purchaser, Purchaser shall deposit with the Ulster County Commissioner of Finance (the “Escrow Agent”), by delivery of a cashier’s check or wire transfer of immediately available federal funds in the amount of Twenty-Five Thousand and Zero Dollars ($25,000.00) (the “Deposit”).
 If the transaction contemplated hereby is consummated in accordance with the terms and provisions hereof, the Deposit shall be credited against the Purchase Price at Closing.

 1.4 REAL ESTATE AND OTHER TAXES.
 Purchaser acknowledges that the Premises is currently wholly exempt from real property taxes (Roll Section 8) and that upon transfer of title to the Purchaser at the Closing Date, the taxable status of the Premises conveyed shall be determined in accordance with Section 520 of the New York Real Property Tax Law (“RPTL”).
 Purchaser further acknowledges that a pro rata tax may be assessed by the applicable assessor as of the Closing Date pursuant to RPTL Section 520 and that the Purchaser shall be responsible for all real estate taxes assessed against the Premises as of and after the Closing.
+Nothing herein shall be construed to limit the provisions of section 2.1(f) herein.

 ARTICLE II